rewgs/open-stage-control-ts/resources/docs/docs/midi/midi-configuration.md

 ??? example "Mac"

     - Download and install [Python 3 for Mac OS](https://www.python.org/downloads/mac-osx/)
-    - Download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) in the folder of your choice
     - Open a terminal
     - Install `pip` (package installer for python)
     ```